10,000 Albertans evacuated due to wildfires

 PARKLAND COUNTRY

-A wildfire near the hamlet of Entwistle forced the evacuation of residents in that area for the second week in a row.
+A wildfire prompted an evacuation near the hamlet of Entwistle for the second week in a row.

 At 7:21 p.m.
 Thursday, Alberta Emergency Management ordered everyone in the area west of Range Road 65 to the Pembina River, north of Township Road 530 to Highway 16, including all residents of Entwistle, to evacuate immediately.